pawelleks/Market_Intelligence_Engine/docs/CORE/ANALYTICS_REFERENCE.md

 ## Usage Notes

-- Streamlit pages must not recompute analytics; they read these artifacts.
+- The API/Frontend must not recompute analytics; endpoints serve these precomputed artifacts.
 - Path helpers in `mie_lib.utils.paths` should be used by library code when constructing paths.

 ## Markov Chain Analysis Endpoints